Quasicoherent sheaves for dagger analytic geometry: Quasicoherent sheaves

-Let $K$ be a complete field extension of $\mathbb{Q}_p$.
-Let $(\mathsf{CBorn}_K, \widehat{\otimes}_K, \underline{\operatorname{Hom}}_K)$ be the category of complete bornological $K$-vector spaces, which one may informally regard as a substitute for the category of complete locally convex $K$-vector spaces, but with better homological and algebraic properties; in particular, by the results of Appendix \ref{sec:appendixbornological}, the formalism of \S\ref{sec:derivedquasiabelian} applies with $\mathcal{A} = \mathsf{CBorn}_K$.
-We direct the reader to \cite{BambozziDaggerBanach,ProsmansHomological,bode_six_2021} for further information on bornological spaces.
-As our model for $p$-adic analytic geometry we will use the dagger analytic spaces of \cite{GrosseKlonneRigid}, which we also direct the reader to.
-They are locally G-ringed spaces modelled on dagger algebras, which are defined as quotients of the Washnitzer algebra $W_n:= K \langle T_1,\dots,T_n\rangle^\dagger$ of overconvergent power series, i.e., those with radius of convergence $>1$, rather than the Tate algebra $T_n := K \langle T_1,\dots,T_n\rangle$ as in Tate's rigid geometry.
-The Washnitzer algebra is Noetherian, and acquires the inductive limit bornology via the formula $K \langle T_1,\dots,T_n\rangle^\dagger \cong \varinjlim_{\varrho > 1} K \langle T_1/\varrho,\dots,T_n/\varrho\rangle$.
-In this way all dagger algebras acquire a canonical bornology, independent of the presentation.
 Many of the usual good properties of rigid spaces carry over to the dagger setting, including Tate acyclicity.
 There is \cite[Theorem 2.19]{GrosseKlonneRigid} a ``completion" functor from the category of dagger analytic spaces, to the category of Tate's rigid analytic spaces, which identifies the underlying G-topological spaces, and the local rings of the structure sheaves.
 For us, an admissible open subset of a dagger analytic variety, will always mean an admissible open subset in the strong G-topology.
 As in rigid geometry, we are constrained to convergence radii from $\sqrt{|K^\times|} := |K^\times| \otimes_{\mathbb{Z}} \mathbb{Q}$.
-We consider the category of dagger affinoid spaces $\mathsf{Afnd}^\dagger$ as a full subcategory of $\mathsf{Aff}(\mathsf{CBorn}_K)$.
-As such for $A \in \mathsf{Afnd}^\dagger$ we may define the $\infty$-category $\operatorname{QCoh}(\operatorname{Sp}(A))$.
-Then Bambozzi and Ben-Bassat \cite[Theorem 5.7]{BambozziDaggerBanach} have proven the following; note that theirs is stated in terms of Berkovich spectra, but the same argument works in our setting, where $\operatorname{Sp}(\cdot)$ shall always denote the maximal ideal spectrum. \begin{lem}\cite[Theorem 5.7]{BambozziDaggerBanach} Let $A \to B$ be any nonzero morphism of dagger affinoid $K$-algebras, $U = \operatorname{Sp}(B_U) \hookrightarrow \operatorname{Sp}(B)$ any affinoid subdomain, so that $B \to B_U$ is a dagger affinoid localisation.
-Then the map
+We consider the category of dagger affinoid spaces $\mathsf{Afnd}^\dagger$ as a full subcategory of $\mathsf{Aff}(\mathsf{IndBan}_K)$.

+Bambozzi and Ben-Bassat \cite[Theorem 5.7]{BambozziDaggerBanach} have proven the following; note that theirs is stated in terms of Berkovich spectra, but the same argument works in our setting, where $\operatorname{Sp}(\cdot)$ shall always denote the maximal ideal spectrum.